evolvedbinary/docker-existdb/README.md

 You can now connect to the eXist-db running inside the Docker container from your host machine using ports `9080` and `9443`.

-To shutdown the eXist-db server running in the Docker container, simply press `Ctrl-C` in the interactive terminal hosting the Docker container.
+To shutdown the eXist-db server running in the Docker container, you can either:

+1. Simply press `Ctrl-C` in the interactive terminal hosting the Docker container.
+2. Run `$ docker stop <container name>`.
+You can get the "container name" by running `$ docker ps` and examining the "NAMES" column of the output.

 ### Using local storage for eXist-db data